-Causes synserve to run in tunnel mode, which is just like the inetd mode of operation (both modes serve one connection over stdin/stdout, then exit), except that the connection is considered to be pre-authenticated with the username of the current uid.
+Causes synserve to run in tunnel mode, which is just like the inetd mode of operation (both modes serve one connection over stdin/stdout, and then exit), except that the connection is considered to be preauthenticated with the username of the current UID.
 This flag is automatically passed for you by the client when running over a tunnel agent such as ssh.
-That means there's rarely any need for you to pass this option to synserve.
-So if you find yourself typing synserve --tunnel on the command line, and wondering what to do next, see the section called "Tunneling over SSH".
+That means there's rarely any need for you to pass this option to svnserve.
+So, if you find yourself typing svnserve --tunnel on the command line and wondering what to do next, see the section called "Tunneling over SSH".